 Park Name Change

 From 1986 to its 2011 reopening, the name of the park was Homolovi Ruins State Park.
 The Hopi tribe lobbied the Arizona State Parks Board to remove "Ruins" from the name, as the Hopi tribe considers them spiritually alive.
 During a meeting in Winslow on March 17, 2011, the board unanimously voted to change the name and to add the tagline "ancestral Hopi villages" to the park.

-Of lesser importance to the Park, but of significance to the local community, is the historic site and cemetery of Sunset.
+The historic cemetery of Sunset is of great significance to the local community and its past.
 Established in 1876, this Mormon settlement boasted the first post office on the Little Colorado River and was near an important ford of the river.
-The town was abandoned in the 1880’s.
+The town was abandoned in the 1880s.
 The only obvious remains of this town are the headstones in the small cemetery.